Welcome to our website.

 As a Business and Enterprise academy we are outward facing and aim to be a regional leader in careers and employability.
-We have strong partnerships with local businesses including: SERTEC, who sponsored our new ICT suite in 2017; BMW, with whom we are working on an enterprise challenge to design and build hydrogen fuelled cars and B46 who are a local network of businesses who have provided a range of employability workshops and provide excellent opportunities for our students.
+We are one of the few schools in the region to have achieved The Quality in Careers Standard, which recognizes our outstanding work in careers education.
+We are proud of our links with local businesses including: SERTEC, who sponsored our new ICT suite in 2017; BMW, with whom we worked on an enterprise challenge to design and build hydrogen-fuelled cars and local businesses who have provided a range of employability workshops and provide excellent opportunities for our students.
 We are a ‘Digital Schoolhouse’ meaning we are at the forefront for teaching computing and we deliver computing to our primary partners too.
 We are always open to new projects and ideas so please do get in touch if you have any!